Reviewing Partnership Returns

-- Identify how to prepare a balance sheet following a revaluation of LLC or partnership assets.
+- Prepare a balance sheet following a revaluation of LLC or partnership assets.

-- Recognize appropriate allocations of book and tax income following the entry of a new partner to a partnership during a taxable year.
+- Make appopriate allocations of book and tax income following the entry of a new partner to a partnership during a taxable year.

-- Recognize how to compute book depreciation expense following the revaluation of a partnership’s assets.
+- Compute book depreciation expense following the revaluation of a partnership’s assets.

-- Identify how to properly allocate depreciation expense among the contributing and noncontributing partners under Section 704(c).
+- Properly allocate depreciation expense among the contributing and noncontributing partners under Section 704(c).